Summary

 2020

-On December 2, 2019, hours before the new map was issued, Manning announced she would run in the 6th.[11]
+On December 2, 2019, hours before the new map was issued, Manning announced she would run in the 6th.[13]
 The new district was significantly more compact and Democratic than its predecessor.
-Had it existed in 2016, Hillary Clinton would have won it with over 59% of the vote[12]–a near-mirror image of Trump’s 56% in the old 6th.[13]
-On paper, the new 6th was one of the most Democratic white-majority districts in the South.
+Had it existed in 2016, Hillary Clinton would have won it with over 59% of the vote[14]–a near-mirror image of Trump’s 56% in the old 6th.[15]

 With most observers believing the 6th was a likely Democratic pickup,[16] Walker announced he would not run for a fourth term.[17]